sulfierry/MolecularModeling/FreeEnergyLandscape/gmx_compare/README.md

 - $K$ is the kernel function, typically Gaussian.
 - $h$ is the bandwidth.

-This KDE approach offers advantages in terms of smoothness and adaptability to complex data distributions, making it particularly suited for capturing detailed features of free energy landscapes.

 ### Boltzmann Inversion

 The free energy $G(x)$ of a state is calculated from the probability density $\hat{f}(x)$, obtained via KDE: